 Cyberlink's Internal Auditing Unit, which reports directly to the board of directors, functions independently in executing its internal audit plans.
-Besides regularly reporting to the board during ordinary meetings, the Internal Auditing Unit periodically informs CyberLink's executives, the independent directors and supervisors, the results of internal audits.
+Besides regularly reporting to the board during ordinary meetings, the Internal Auditing Unit periodically informs CyberLink's executives, the independent directors, the results of internal audits.

 The function of the Internal Auditing Unit is to review the execution of internal controls applied within the company and its subsidiaries, and to report periodically on the design and execution of these internal controls with regard to their adequacy and effectiveness.